OndrejSzekely/metron_ai_deepforge/docs_src/guides/devenv_startup.md

 *DeepForge* requires following variables available in your host environment to run devcontainer:

-- `DATASTORE_PATH`: A path to a dataset folder on the host machine.
-Pointed folder is mounted to the devcontainer on path `/mnt/datastore/`.
+- `METRON_AI_CATALOGUE_HOST_PATH`: A path to a *Metron AI Catalogue* folder on the host machine.
+Pointed folder is mounted to the devcontainer on path `/mnt/catalogue`.

 :::{attention}
 There is no general *VSCODE* environmental variables management.
 Variables must be available in the shell which starts